Stop Using ‘Canned’ Kits in Figma. Codebase and Design Systems Pairing

 Treat the library as a living resource that evolves with your project’s needs.

-• Use plugins like Tokens Studio for Figma to define and export tokens as JSON files, providing key design values for developers to use in CSS variables or JavaScript constants.
+• Use plugins like Tokens Studio for Figma to define and export tokens as JSON files, so developers can drop them straight into the code.

-• Developers map these JSON tokens into the codebase, reducing inconsistencies by keeping everyone on the same design values.
+• Developers can map these tokens into the codebase, avoiding back-and-forth adjustments.

 Going Further: